YPG has big display at annual Yuma Community Expo

 |0

-This work, YPG has big display at annual Yuma Community Expo, by Mark Schauer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, YPG has big display at annual Yuma Community Expo, by Eugene Garcia, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.